'Goosebumps' is turning 30 — the scariest part is how old that makes you

 Stine is celebrating the anniversary with a couple of new books and a handful of appearances.
 When we met, he was fresh from an appearance at New York City Comic Con, meeting and greeting a hoard of fans, and he was getting ready to appear at the Library of Congress to take questions from children.
 In a way, Stine is in a sweet spot with his audience — his original fan base is now old enough to be sharing "Goosebumps" with their own kids.
 "You get old.
 That's a tough pill to swallow," he says.
 "Terrible.
 But what a thrill.
 I get to scare a lot of generations, don't I?"

 Stine is originally from Ohio.
 He moved to New York with big dreams of becoming a writer – just not the type of writer he became.
-He started out as a humorist, editing a magazine with his friend Jean Feiwel who was also an editor at Scholastic.
-One day in the '80s the two were having lunch, and she was supposed to be working on a horror book for teens called Blind Date, but the author had just dropped out.
+He started out as a humorist, editing a kids magazine at Scholastic.
+One day in the '80s, he was having lunch with his friend Jean Feiwel, who was also an editor at Scholastic.
+She was supposed to be working on a horror book for teens called Blind Date, but the author had just dropped out.
 Desperate, she told Stine that he could write a horror novel for teenagers.

 "I didn't know what she was talking about," he says.
 'What's a horror novel for teenagers?"